k2view-academy/K2View-Academy/articles/19_Broadway/23_transactions.md

 # Transactions

-Broadway has a built-in Transactions Management mechanism which handles the transactions over one or more resources.
-The transactional resources are defined by the Fabric [Interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) and can be shared or non-shared.
+Broadway has a built-in Transactions Management mechanism that handles transactions over one or more resources.
+Transactional resources are defined by Fabric [Interfaces](/articles/05_DB_interfaces/01_interfaces_overview.md) and can be shared or non-shared.

-* Using a **shared** resource in a flow, the connection is opened only once within the same transaction, when the first Actor is calling this resource.
+* Using a **shared** resource in a flow, the connection is opened only once within the same transaction, when the first Actor calls this resource.
 All other Actors will use the same connection.
 The examples of shared resources used by Broadway are DB Interface, file system or SFTP.
-* Using  a **non-shared** resource, the connection is established each time when an Actor is calling the resource in the flow.
-The example of a non-shared resource used by Broadway is HTTP.
+* Using  a **non-shared** resource, the connection is established each time an Actor calls the resource in the flow.
+An example of a non-shared resource used by Broadway is HTTP.

 A transaction can be defined on DB-related activities as well as on different types of entities.
 For example, writing into a file.
 When a Broadway flow writes into a file, the end transaction closes the file.